-Telemedicine is the remote delivery of healthcare services and clinical information using electronic technology, such as a telephone or videoconferencing via a smartphone, computer or tablet.
-You can access a doctor from your home, office or on-the-go 24/7/365 using our telemedicine partner, MDLIVE.
+Telehealth is the remote delivery of healthcare services and clinical information using electronic technology, such as a telephone or videoconferencing via a smartphone, computer or tablet.
+You can access a doctor from your home, office, or on-the-go 24/7 using our telehealth partner, MDLIVE.

-No. Telemedicine is designed to handle non-emergency medical conditions.
+No. Telehealth is designed to handle non-emergency medical conditions.
 You should not use it if you are experiencing a medical emergency.
 In case of a medical life-threatening emergency, immediately dial 911.

 You can register for free using one of the following methods: